- 1 Wireless Networking Security

 How Do Wireless Routers Work?

 When technology experts talk about the Internet, there are often numerous technical terms – including the term router.
 We’ll show you what it is and how a router works.
+A router is a device that forwards or distributes received data to other devices.
+There are several types of routers, but often a DSL or WLAN router is meant.

 - The router is a fairly small piece of hardware, which you usually get from your Internet provider for the ordered Internet connection.
 This enables you to access the Internet.
 If you connect the router to the DSL connection, you have the option of activating your Internet access with the password from your provider.